avocode/combokeys/plugins/README.md

 ## Pause/unpause

-Allows you to temporarily prevent Mousetrap events from firing.
+Allows you to temporarily prevent Combokeys events from firing.

 ## Record